sanger-pathogens/assorted-sub-workflows/combined_input/README.md

 or directly IRODS_EXTRACTOR

-Or in the scenario of reads directly calling
+Or, in the scenario of using only reads files available on disk, one can call directly:

 INPUT_CHECK